dexmexter/dextervolkman.com/content/questions.md

 ---
 ## Preface

-We have recently lived through two elections, our provincial election and the US election.
-By the time we meet it seems likely that we may not fully know who the next President of the US will be.
-I would love to have a general, high-level conversation about people's experience with the relationship between church and politics.
-I recognize that even saying those words together will make some people quite nervous.
+We have recently lived through two elections, our provincial election and the US election and by the time we meet it seems likely that we will not fully know who the next President of the US will be.
+I would love to have a general, high-level conversation about people's experiences with the relationship between church and politics.
+I'm not looking to discuss the merits of specific parties or platforms.
+I recognize that even saying the words church and politics together will make some people quite nervous so I hope to find a way frame this conversation in a way that will allow people to engage without fear of how others might react.
 First I think it would be good to start with a general check-in.

 ## Check-in and prior personal experience